Sobha One World Maintenance charges

 - Reserve Fund Requirements

-Penalties for Delayed Maintenance Dues
+Penalties for Delayed Maintenance Payment

 If you miss a payment, the 2026 RERA rules and typical society guidelines say you’ll usually face a Simple Interest penalty.
 For instance, if your monthly maintenance fee is ₹10,000 and the interest rate is 12% per year (which breaks down to about 1% a month), a 30-day delay would end up costing you a bit extra.